The NBOME honors Susan I. Belanger, PhD, RN, MA, with NBOME Clark Award for Patient Advocacy

 December 13, 2022

-PHILADELPHIA, PA—The National Board of Osteopathic Medical Examiners (NBOME), an independent, not-for-profit organization that provides competency assessments for osteopathic medical licensure and related health care professions, honored Susan I. Belanger, PhD, RN, MA, with the 2022 NBOME Clark Award for Patient Advocacy at its annual Board of Directors Meeting on December 10.
+PHILADELPHIA, PA—The National Board of Osteopathic Medical Examiners (NBOME), an independent, nonprofit organization that provides competency assessments for osteopathic medical licensure and related health care professions, honored Susan I. Belanger, PhD, RN, MA, with the 2022 NBOME Clark Award for Patient Advocacy at its annual Board of Directors Meeting on December 10.

 The Clark Award recognizes those who have demonstrated outstanding commitment to patient safety, patient protection, and quality of care.